Non Alcoholic Fatty Liver

 3. Gut issues and SIBO

-Studies have shown treatments targeted at weight loss with healthy nutrition are crucial for treating fatty liver.
+Studies have shown treatments targeted at weight loss with healthy nutrition are crucial for treating fatty liver:

 • Whole foods low carb diet